funfungho/abzLinux/the_linux_command_line/17_searching_4_files.md

     Operator | Description |
     --|--
     `-and` | Match if the tests on both sides of the operator are true.
 This can be shortened to `-a`.
-Note that when no operator is present, `-and` is implied by **default**.
+Note that when no operator is present, `-and` is ***implied by default***.
     `-or` | Match if a test on either side of the operator is true.
 This can be shortened to `-o`.
     `-not` | Match if the test following the operator is false.
-This can be abbreviated with an exclamation point (!).
+This can be abbreviated with an exclamation point (`!`).
     `( )` | Group tests and operators together to form larger expressions.
 This is used to control the precedence of the logical evaluations.
-By default, `find` evaluates from left to right.
+By default, `find` evaluates from **left to right**.
 It is often necessary to override the default evaluation order to obtain the desired result.
 Even if not needed, it is helpful sometimes to include the grouping characters to improve the readability of the command.
-Note that since the parentheses have special meaning to the shell, they must be quoted when using them on the command line to allow them to be passed as arguments to `find`.
-Usually the backslash character is used to escape them.
+Note that since the parentheses have **special meaning** to the shell, they must be quoted when using them on the command line to allow them to be passed as arguments to `find`.
+Usually the backslash character is used to **escape** them.
     | |

 - 2 expressions separated by a logical operator